miladgy/Periodic-table/README.md

 ## How to use it?

-Just clone the project on a folder and run
+Just clone the project into a folder and run
 ```
 npm i
 ```